blockblockdata/medalla-data-challenge/a003/clustering_inclusion_delay_analysis.md

-# Clustering Block Inclusion Delays in Ethereum 2.0 Medalla Testnet
+# Clustering Block Inclusion Delays in the Ethereum 2.0 Medalla Testnet

 ## This article is work-in-progress.
 ## Please check back on October 19 noon US Eastern Time.